 Eric Young: Yeah, really surreal.
 I think he was maybe the only guy that was ever allowed to do that.
 He’s the only person that’s ever been able to legally do that.
 It’s cool to be able to see your friend do something like that and that will go down in history as the first guy that’s done it.
 I don’t know if it’ll ever happen again.
 I hope it does.
 In my opinion, none of the companies are really competing against each other.
 You are competing against yourself.
 The WWE is here and all the other promotions are here.
 So the WWE, they control.
 They’ve been around for so long and have the monopoly on most things.
 They’ve got three massive television shows and millions of people, generational, watching.
 That’s grandpas, fathers and sons watching.
 We’re not competing with those guys.
 A way for me to say is that they’re the Yankees and we’re the Nashville Sounds, in a baseball term.
 Not saying the Yankees as in skill level, I’m just as good or better than anybody there, I would say that to anybody that wants to listen.
 But we’re in a different game.
 We’re not competing with them.
 And for us to think that we’re competing with them is foolish, we’re competing with ourselves.
 ROH and TNA and Lucha Underground and all these other promotions are fighting over this one scrap.
 We don’t need to be fighting each other, we should be working together to make that scrap a bigger piece.
 There’s plenty of wrestling to go around.

 I feel this is a boom in wrestling.
 A lot of attention is on pro wrestling.
 There’s two pro wrestling shows on Destination America.
 Lucha Underground is on El Rey Network, it’s a very cool, young upstart network.
 These shows and these networks need to be nurtured so other people have places to work and wrestling fans have alternatives.
 I’m telling you right now, if you’re a wrestling fan, you need to start watching stuff other than the WWE.
-If they get a monopoly, it’s not good because then that’s your only choice.
-If you want pro wrestling, you can only watch them.
 If you’re a person like me that likes variety, you gotta support the other things.
 I’m not saying not to watch, watch it all.
 I watch all of it.
 When I was fifteen, sixteen, I watched ECW, I watched Smoky Mountain, I watched USWA, I watched WCW, NWA, I watched New Japan, Noah.
 I traded tapes with guys in Mexico.
 I watched it all.
 It’s all interesting in its own way, it all has something to offer.
 I think everyone just needs to enjoy this time and not worry so much about everything else.

 Alex Obert: You recently wrestled for another prominent company, House of Hardcore.
 What was that night like for you?